tbrlpld/flaskr/README.md

 My own work really starts with the implementation of the features listed in the [Keep Developing Section](https://flask.palletsprojects.com/en/1.1.x/tutorial/next/) of the tutorial.
 The added features are: detail post view, likes, comments, tags, title search, pagination, image upload, markdown formatting and RSS feed.

+It is definitely not pretty, but that was not the point of the exercise.

 ## Development

 ### Installation